-Water, plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were noted.
+Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects were noted.
+We note the private water supply / treatment system has recently been upgraded.
+We assume adequate test results can be made available.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 1 Notes We understand the boiler has been routinely serviced and assume service records can be made available as appropriate.
+Heating and hot water Repair Category 1 Notes We understand that service records for the boiler system can be made available.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-Draina nge
+Draina age

-Repair Category 2
+Repair Category 1

-Notes We note replacement soakaway drainage works are ongoing and undersatnd the current owner is going to have these completed shortly.
-We assume the septic tank has been registered with SEPA and meets their requirements.
+Notes We assume the private drainage system has been registered with SEPA and meets their requirements.